Which place is cheaper, Houston or Austin?

 In the summer, Austin is around the same temperature as Houston.
-Typically, the summer temperatures in Austin in July are around 87°F (30°C), and Houston is about 84°F (29°C).
+Typically, the summer temperatures in Austin in July average around 87°F (30°C), and Houston averages at about 84°F (29°C).

 It rains a lot this time of the year in Houston.
 In July, Austin usually receives less rain than Houston.
-At this time of the year, Austin gets 1.9 inches (48 mm) of rain, while Houston receives 4.8 inches (122 mm) of rain each month for the summer.
+Austin gets 1.9 inches (48 mm) of rain, while Houston receives 4.8 inches (122 mm) of rain each month for the summer.

 Both Houston and Austin during the autumn are popular places to visit.
 Many visitors come to Austin in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Furthermore, most visitors come to Houston for the city's sights and attractions, the shopping scene, and the music scene during these months.

 In October, Austin is generally around the same temperature as Houston.
-Temperatures in Austin average around 73°F (23°C), and Houston stays around 71°F (22°C).
+Daily temperatures in Austin average around 73°F (23°C), and Houston fluctuates around 71°F (22°C).